 3. Making judgements Students have the ability to integrate knowledge and handle complexity, and formulate judgements with incomplete or limited information, but that include reflecting on social and ethical responsibilities linked to the application of their knowledge and judgements 3.1 are able to critically evaluate the methodologies and theories currently used in their specialization.
 3.2 show originality and creativity when dealing with at least one branch of the chosen discipline.
 3.3 are able to make connections between their own specialist knowledge of the branch chosen and related disciplines in the humanities and / or the social and natural sciences.
 3.4 be aware of social and ethical responsibilities of research and publication in the chosen discipline and act accordingly.
+3.5 be able to demonstrate sensitivity to context, and take into account cultural and ideological differences when engaging in dialogue.
 4. Communication Students can communicate their conclusions, and the knowledge and rationale underpinning these, to specialist and non-specialist audiences clearly and unambiguously 4.1 be able to participate actively in a research group working on an academic project.
 4.2 be able to participate in academic debate in the chosen area of specialization and to present an academic problem convincingly, both orally and in writing.
 4.3 be able to present the results of academic research to both an academic audience and interested lay people, both orally and in writing, while making appropriate use of visual material, including digital aids.
-5. Learning skills Students have the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous 5.1 be able to formulate a research proposal independently.
+4.4. be able to communicate about their field of expertise and to engage in debate in a sphere of mutual respect and constructive criticism.
+5. Learning skills Students have the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous 5.1 be able to formulate a research, or grant proposal independently.
 5.2 be able to write a publishable article independently in accordance with current academic norms.
-5.3 be able to independently conduct material research into artefacts and ecofacts in accordance with the latest insights, thereby making use of appropriate equipment, and be able to produce clear reports on this research in accordance with current academic norms.
+5.3 be able to independently design material research into artefacts and ecofacts in accordance with the latest insights, be able to interpret the outcomes of analytical procedures and to produce clear reports on this research in accordance with current academic norms.
 5.4 be able to reflect critically on one's own papers, presentations and general functioning in groups, and be able to accept and use to advantage the criticism of others.
+5.5 be able to plan different parallel assignments and to complete tasks on time.
+5.6 be able to connect one's specialist knowledge to wider debates and current societal issues.

-See Appendix a. for the Matrix of realized learning outcomes / course units in the degree programme.
+See Appendix a. for the ${\it Matrix}$ of realized learning outcomes / course units in the degree programme.